On the road with royal alley-barnes, Interim Director for the Seattle Office of Arts & Culture

 Seattle is an incredible City that is home to a diverse and expansive art and cultural sector.
 Almost every neighborhood is home to art, artists, and the threads that weave our cultural landscape into a rich city that thrives because art is everywhere.
 From our city’s first people’s to the birth of the state, music, art and culture have defined our region.

-Supporting, strengthening, and celebrating the rich history and the people who continue to make Seattle one of the nation’s most livable cities is the heart of Seattle Office of Arts & Culture Acting Director alley-barnes vision and the impetus behind this blog series celebrating “artists everywhere.”
+Supporting, strengthening, and celebrating the rich history and the people who continue to make Seattle one of the nation’s most livable cities is the heart of Seattle Office of Arts & Culture Interim Director alley-barnes vision and the impetus behind this blog series celebrating “artists everywhere.”

 “Artists everywhere IS Art EVERYWHERE.
 Art is the music we listen to, the movies/plays/poems/books/anime/paintings/sculpture we laugh, cry, cling, empathize, live with and through.
 Artists and the public are the focal point of our mission, employing artists so that we can all enjoy art everywhere.
-I hope you explore the city with me and discover the art that is everywhere.”royal alley-barnes, Acting Director, Office of Arts & Culture
+I hope you explore the city with me and discover the art that is everywhere.”royal alley-barnes, Interim Director, Office of Arts & Culture

 The Seattle Office of Arts & Culture is an incubator that strengthens the arts sector and Creative Economy through grants, Public Art, arts experiences in public schools.
 For the first feature in this series, we take a look back at the Black Lives Matter mural restoration in Capitol Hill.